rabbitmq/rabbitmq-website/blog/2024-08-21-amqp-benchmarks/index.md

          50% .....
 1011 ms       99.90% .....
 1615 ms
         100% .....
 1616 ms       99.99% .....
 1616 ms
 ```
-We see high throughput.
+It is easy to observe a substantially higher throughput.

-Note that end-to-end latencies are very high just because the sender can write into the stream at a higher rate than RabbitMQ being able to dispatch messages to the receiver.
+Note that end-to-end latencies are very high just because the sender can write into the stream at a higher rate than RabbitMQ being able
+to dispatch messages to the consumer ("receiver" in `quiver` terms).

 ### AMQP 1.0 in 3.13
 ```